 I can get pretty wound up with everything I’m juggling and, every now and then, I need a remedial lesson in breaking through walls and trusting my instincts.
-Here’s one of those from a few years back, a week-long reminder:
+A few years back, I got a week-long reminder:

 There’s an indulgence in letting oneself go, an indulgence we don’t often given in to.
 Can I creep closer to that edge between reality and madness, like some of the great painters?
 Some days, it’s incredibly tempting.
 Even if madness is not my goal, pushing the boundaries is a great idea.
 How far can I go and still be able to return to my normal work?
 If I give up the safety net of needing to return, will I see more?
 Will I be able to express it better?
 Will I lose myself?
 Would it be worth it?

 I spent a week in November with the dance company because the director and choreographer, John Malashock, and I have been trying to work together for the last two years.
 Schedules never meshed, somehow.
 No expectations going in, no results required.